Zenia is using computer vision to build an AI-driven fitness trainer

 Future applications

 Zenia is positioned at an interesting intersection in technology trends.
-There has been a marked increase in AI-powered features across the smartphone realm, tackling everything from categorizing your photos to recommending new apps.
-And there has also been a steady rise in apps and services designed to help people work out from their own home.
-Aside from Asana Rebel and Mirror, which we highlighted earlier, New York-based Peloton has raised bucketloads of investor cash for connected bikes that deliver virtual fitness classes, and it went public a few months ago.
+There has been a marked increase in AI-powered features across the smartphone realm, tackling everything from categorizing photos to recommending new apps.
+And apps and services designed to help people work out from home have also been on the rise.
+Aside from Asana Rebel and Mirror, which we highlighted earlier, New York-based Peloton has raised bucketloads of investor cash for connected bikes that deliver virtual fitness classes and went public a few months ago.

 While it’s too early to say whether Zenia will succeed, it has the advantages of entering a proven money-spinning industry and bypassing the need for human yoga instructors.
 But the bigger picture is perhaps what’s most interesting here, as the underlying technology will likely be reapplied to other domains — yoga just happens to be the first use case.